 CAUTION: THIS FUNCTION CAN ONLY BE OPERATED WHEN THE STOVE IS IN "OFF" POSITION.
-THE FUEL FEED SWITCH IS USED TO PRIME THE AUGER WHEN THE AUGER IS EMPTY.
+THE FUEL FEED SWITCH IS USED TO PRIME THE AUGER WHEN AUGER IS EMPTY.

+c.
 NOISE REDUCER

-- The convection blowers speed varies directly with the fuel feed rate.
-A dimmed display indicates that the blowers are in low noise mode. - When the "NOISE REDUCER" button is pushed, the convection blowers will switch to their lowest speed.
-The convection blowers will remain at their lowest speed unless the stove reaches a certain temperature.
-If this occurs, the convection blowers will go back to their highest setting to cool down the stove.
-The low noise button will have to be pressed again for the convection blowers to go back to their lowest speed.
-Please note that the difference in noise level may not be noticeable on units manufactured after 2006.
-Those units already use two ultra-quiet tubeaxial convection blowers that produce a very low noise even at full speed.
+- The convection blower speed varies directly with the fuel feed rate. - When the "NOISE REDUCER" button is pushed, the convection blower will switch to its lowest speed.
+The convection blower will remain at its lowest speed unless the stove reaches a certain temperature.
+If this occurs, the convection blower will go back to its highest setting to cool down the stove.
+The low noise button will have to be pressed again for the convection blower to go back to its lowest speed.
+The functions normally activated by this icon are not available on this specific model.
+However, the icon could be used to access certain troubleshooting or programming functions.

+d.
 HEAT LEVEL

-By pressing the gradient, you can set the pellet feed rate and hence the heat output of your stove.
-The levels of heat output will change and each gradient will indicate the level from 1 to 6.
+• By pressing "+" or "-", you can set the pellet feed rate and hence the heat output of your stove.
+The levels of heat output will incrementally change and each LED indicate the level from 1 to 6.

-The reset button has to be used to clear any warning on the control and restart your stove.
-This button is only available when you get a warning code on the display.
+Reset button has to be used to clear any warning on the control and restart your stove.